Tools

 Generally, they are not designed to stand up on their own, but may feature a single handle to allow for easy straining and draining of smaller volumes of liquid.
 Compared to colanders, strainers also tend to have smaller drainage holes.
 From a material standpoint, strainers are usually made of stainless steel for the handle and base, along with some sort of mesh material for drainage.

 You wouldn't use a strainer to rinse or drain water from larger dishes, such as a pot of cooked pasta or a bushel of strawberries.
-However, you could use a strainer to easily drain the liquid from canned beans before adding them to a dish.
-When squeezing lemons or oranges by hand, a strainer can also come in handy for catching unwanted seeds.
+However, you could use a strainer to easily drain the liquid from canned beans before adding them to a dish, or when squeezing lemons or oranges by hand—a strainer can also come in handy for catching unwanted seeds.

 Ultimately, there's a place for both strainers and colanders in your kitchen.
 They both serve similar yet distinct purposes.
 If you like to cook pasta or need to rinse off fresh fruits or vegetables in larger quantities, then you'll absolutely want to have at least one quality colander in your kitchen.
 Meanwhile, strainers don't take up very much room and can come in handy for smaller drainage needs—so it's not a bad idea to keep a couple of them in one of your kitchen drawers as well.